How We Teach

-In later years, students will undertake more personal study and research.
-They are linked with a research group and complete an in-depth project as an important part of their final-year assessment.
+In later years, you will undertake more personal study and research.
+You are linked with a research group and complete an in-depth project as an important part of your final-year assessment.

-Lectures are one of the main ways that we teach our students.
+Lectures are one of the main ways that we will teach you.
 They are often interactive and we utilise a variety of digital tools to make them engaging.

-Lectures are usually recorded so that students can access the content again if they need to for revision.
+Lectures are usually recorded so you can access the content again if you need to for revision.
 These recordings are found on the Learn page for each course.

 In the early years lectures can be quite large as Biological Sciences courses are popular with students from other Schools.
 The largest lecture theatre we have at King's Buildings is the Swann Lecture Theatre which usually seats around 370.
 As courses get more specialised through the degree, the class size reduces.